halex5000/ld-articles/vs code/Managing Feature Flags in Visual Studio Code.md

 ## More to come!

-The extension will already save you time and hassle.
-Toggling flags without leaving VS Code in and of itself is super helpful in my opinion.
+LaunchDarkly's VS Code extension will already save you time and hassle.
+Toggling flags without context switching is, in and of itself, super helpful in my opinion.
 But we've got more in store for future versions to make it even easier to work with flags without ever leaving your IDE.